okigan/revproxauth/README.md

 ## 🏗️ What's in This Repository

-This repository provides **complete RADIUS authentication solutions** for different reverse proxy architectures.
-All components are production-ready and available as Docker images:
+This repository provides **RADIUS authentication components** for different reverse proxy architectures.
+All components are available as Docker images:

 - **RevProxAuth** - All-in-one solution with routing, auth, and web UI (one container does it all)
 - **radius-auth-go** - Lightweight auth middleware (Go) supporting forward auth and auth_request protocols